DaveSkender/Stock.Indicators/indicators/Alligator/README.md

 // fetch historical quotes from your favorite feed, in Quote format IEnumerable<Quote> history = GetHistoryFromFeed("MSFT");

-// calculate the Williams' Alligator IEnumerable<AlligatorResult> results = Indicator.GetAlligator(history);
+// calculate the Williams Alligator IEnumerable<AlligatorResult> results = Indicator.GetAlligator(history);

 // use results as needed